-When asked for an appraisal of real property or an opinion on a real estate problem, the Realtor should never give an unconsidered answer; his counsel constitutes a professional service which he should render only after having ascertained and weighed the facts, and for which he should make a fair charge.
+When asked for an appraisal of real property or an opinion on a real estate problem, the Realtor should never give an problem, the Realtor should never give an unconsidered answer; his counsel consti-tutes a professional service which he should render in writing over his signa-ture and only after having ascertained and weighed the facts, for which he should make a fair charge.
+The Realtor should not undertake to give an appraisal on any property in which he is in any way interested whatsoever, unless such interest is specially disclosed in the ap-praisal report, and under no circum-stances should he undertake to give an appraisal or opinion when his employment is contingent upon the amount of his appraisal or the character of his opinion.